stefkn/steken.dev/src/markdown/gatsby_adventure.md

 [^6]: Interestingly, this mirrors the development of the personal computer; in the early days, terminals would connect and [timeshare](https://en.wikipedia.org/wiki/Time-sharing) on a single mainframe computer.
 With the introduction of microcomputers, and later the IBM Personal Computer, computing power moved out to the "edge" -- out from large, loud, air-conditioned server rooms and into people's offices and homes.
 You could even argue that this trend continues with the proliferation of IoT (Internet of Things) and [Ambient Computing](https://www.digitaltrends.com/computing/what-is-ambient-computing/).

 [^7]: This explanation glosses over a great deal of complexity involved in comparing and reconcilling updates to the DOM in an efficient manner, an impressive technical feat on its own.
 React does this using an in-memory representation of the DOM called the Virtual DOM, against which it can compare the real DOM using a [diffing algorithm.](https://reactjs.org/docs/reconciliation.html).
-This means it only needs tp update the sub-tree of components that have been updated.
-[More in-depth info here.](https://hackernoon.com/virtual-dom-reconciliation-and-diffing-algorithm-explained-simply-ycn34gr)
+This means it only needs to update the sub-tree of components that have been updated.
+[More in-depth info here.](https://hackernoon.com/virtual-dom-reconciliation-and-diffing-algorithm-explained-simply-ycn34gr) Other schools of thought now consider this a tremendous waste of resources, and basically [pure overhead.](https://svelte.dev/blog/virtual-dom-is-pure-overhead) Who's right?
+I don't know.
+I'm just happy to be here.

 [^8]: Ditto with frontend framework Vue combined with the Vuex state management library.
 We use this at tails.com!
 Other options include Angular, ExtJS, KnockoutJS, Ember, and much more.